-Decision Maker: Director for Police, Crime, Criminal Justice and Fire, GM Deputy Mayor, Treasurer GMCA
+Decision Maker: Director for Safer and Stronger Communities, GM Deputy Mayor, Group Finance Officer

 Decision status: Recommendations Approved